2021 bracketology: March Madness predictions by Andy Katz

 Let's take a closer look at Katz's bracket.

-Through Jan.
-31, Gonzaga is No. 1 in the NET rankings, followed by No. 2 Baylor and No. 3 Michigan.
-Villanova checks in at No. 7.
-Katz's four No. 1 seeds are also the top four teams in the latest AP poll — No. 1 Gonzaga, No. 2 Baylor, No. 3 Villanova and No. 4 Michigan.
+Through Feb.
+7, Baylor is No. 1 in the NET rankings, followed by No. 2 Gonzaga and No. 3 Michigan.
+Ohio State checks in at No. 7.
+Katz's four No. 1 seeds are also the top four teams in the latest AP poll — No. 1 Gonzaga, No. 2 Baylor, No. 3 Michigan and No. 4 Ohio State.

-Since Katz's last bracket projection, Michigan has gone 4-1 to improve to 13-1 on the season and 8-1 in the Big Ten.
-The Wolverines are in first place in the conference, through Jan.
-31, with a 1.5-game lead over second-place Illinois.

-Thanks to an elite balance, with the No. 5 adjusted defensive efficiency in the country and the No. 8 offensive efficiency, per kenpom.com, Michigan has established itself as arguably the best team in the loaded Big Ten and a serious candidate for one of the top seeds in the NCAA tournament.

-Meanwhile, Gonzaga and Baylor have both maintained their undefeated records, a combined 33-0.
-Villanova came back from pause to win its last three games, with its only loss this season coming against Virginia Tech on a neutral court in November.
+Gonzaga and Baylor have both maintained their undefeated records, a combined 35-0.
+Michigan is 13-1 on the season, only losing at Minnesota.
+Ohio State has won four in a row to improve to 15-4.

-In addition to a No. 1 seed, the Big Ten has lots of everything else
+In addition to two No. 1 seeds, the Big Ten has lots of everything else

 Katz projects 10 Big Ten teams to make the NCAA tournament, the most of any conference.
-The seed lines of the conference's projected NCAA tournament teams are a No. 1 seed, two No. 2 seeds, a No. 3 seed, a No. 5 seed, a No. 6 seed, a No. 7 seed, a No. 8 seed, a No. 9 seed and a No. 11 seed.
+The seed lines of the conference's projected NCAA tournament teams are two No. 1 seeds, a No. 2 seed, a No. 3 seed, two No. 5 seeds, a No. 6 seed, a No. 7 seed, a No. 8 seed, and two No. 9 seeds.

 If those teams make the NCAA tournament and receive those exact seeds, and if the better-ranked team then won in each first-round matchup, there's a chance eight Big Ten teams could still be alive in the NCAA tournament in the second round.
 That's because the conference has quality teams, and a high quantity of them.